 Drupal Fields are a Design Pattern

 Traditionally, we think of a field as a way to store additional information.
-This is true, but the Drupal Field API was forward thinking and robust.
+This is true, but the Drupal Field API is forward thinking and robust.
 It is capable of much more than just data storage.
 There can be fields that store no data in the Drupal database, but still provide an interface on the entity edit form and post processing on entity save.
 Complex field data can be rendered on display pages, engaging the Drupal theme system.
 The field types described above only some examples of what is possible.
 As an example to developers we've included two additional submodules that provide very specific functionality.

 Once you understand the pattern, the sky is the limit for the amount of functional pieces that can be integrated, in a consistent, configurable manner.